usafa-astro-331/Astro-331X/instructor_setup/README.md

 - XCTU* (https://hub.digi.com/support/products/xctu/)
   configure the radios used for the comm lab
-- fritzing* (https://fritzing.org/download/) to create breadboard diagrams

-- inkscape (`winget install inkscape.inkscape`) edit svg graphics and convert pdfs to svgs.
 - Markdown software
+  - my favorite is obsidian--the free version is sufficient
-  - my favorite is typora* (https://typora.io/), but it’s not free
+  - my other favorite is typora* (https://typora.io/), but it’s not free
-  - typedown (`winget install typedown`) is free and good
 - version control
   - git (`winget install git.git`) version control and distribution of course material to lab/student computers
     - interfaces with github.com (https://github.com/usafa-astro-331/Astro-331X-2023)